-Jollof Rice is mostly common in west Africa and it is consumed in most region like, Nigeria, Gambia, Sierre loene, Togo, Cameroon, Senegal and many others.
+Jollof Rice is mostly common in west Africa and it is consumed in most regions like Nigeria, Gambia, Sierre loene, Togo, Cameroon, Senegal, and many others.
 The only thing is that their ingredients are different.
-The name jollof was Originated from the name “wolof” and has its origin in senegal, even though Ghanaians and Nigerians mostly debate the origin of this dish.
-I love jollof rice so much because of the nutritional values it has like Carbonhydrate from rice, protein from the beef, chicken or turkey. it also provide the dish with omega-3 fatty acids and we also have coleslaw or salad for vegetarians that provide them with vitamins and minerals, even the tomatoe provides vitamin and mineral too.
+The name Jollof was Originated from the name “Wolof” and has its origin in Senegal, even though Ghanaians and Nigerians mostly debate the origin of this dish.
+I love Jollof rice so much because of the nutritional values it has like carbohydrates from rice, protein from beef, chicken or turkey. it also provides the dish with omega-3 fatty acids and we also have coleslaw or salad for vegetarians that provide them with vitamins and minerals, even the tomatoes provide vitamins and minerals too.

 - 3 cups | 750g long grain parboiled rice

 - Tomato Stew

 Get This Things Ready First